 - Federal PLUS (Parent Loans for Undergraduate Students) loans are available to parents of dependent undergraduates, as well as graduate and professional students.
 These loans can cover up to 100% of remaining education-related expenses.
 A credit check is required, but the student’s current income and debt are not considered.

 - Private loans are available through banks and private lenders.
 Most are based on your credit and income information.
-Wells Fargo student loans can help you cover your remaining education-related expenses with a simple application process.
-Learn more.
+Wells Fargo private student loans can help you cover your remaining education-related expenses with a simple application process.

 - Scholarships are offered by public and private groups and usually require an application.
 For more information, research your options online.